yasmeenustad/ML-Housing-Habitability-Project/README.md

 # Housing Habitability Prediction!
-A Solo project by Myself.
 In this project, based on the given features like Property Type, Property Area, Number of Doors, Furnishing, Frequency of Powercuts, Power Backup Water Supply, Traffic Density Score, Crime Rate, Dust and Noise, Air Quality Index, Neighborhood Review in the data set predicted the Habitability Score for the houses.

 ## Python Libraries Used:
 1. Pandas